pdf4j/iText-MPL-LGPL-Fork/README.md

 README
 ======

-An un-official version of iText MPL/LGPL releases, based on sources from sourceforge.net SVN repository.

-This is an fork version of iText before it moved its licences to AGPL.
+This is an fork version(s) of iText before it moved its licences to AGPL.

+These are un-official version(s) of iText releases available under MPL/LGPL licences, based on sources from sourceforge.net SVN repository.
+Please refer to issues and commit logs for history of changes

 All contents of src, www, test folders strictly subjected to MPL/LGPL LICENSE.

+Reference documents available at http://pdf4j.github.com/pdf4j-base.

+iText API documents available at http://pdf4j.github.com/pdf4j-base/apidocs/.